NSO-developer/nso-gitbook/huawei-nce/README-ned-settings.md

       filter for product-name from huawei-nce-resource-inventory:cards API.

+    - filter-ne-name <string>

+      Accept an NE only if its 'name' matches at least one of these regular expressions.
+Empty = accept all NEs (no filtering).

     - query-encoding <enum> (default rfc3986)

       Selects how query strings are encoded when building REST URLs toward the Huawei NCE